rbaumgar/monitor-demo-app/application-monitoring.md

 # Enabling Monitoring and Scaling of Your Own Services/Application

+*By Robert Baumgartner, Red Hat Austria, April 2020*

-In this blog I will guide you
+In this blog I will guide you on

-- how to the enable an application performance monitoring(APM)
+- How to enable an application performance monitoring (APM).

-- how to scale an user application based on application metrics with a Horizontal Pod Aotoscaler(HPA)
+- How to scale a user application based on application metrics with a Horizontal Pod Aotoscaler (HPA).

-For the monitoring I will use the OpenShift Monitoring with a new feature for *monitoring your own services*.
+For the monitoring, I will use the OpenShift Monitoring with a new feature for monitoring your own services.

 You can use OpenShift Monitoring for your own services in addition to monitoring the cluster.
 This way, you do not need to use an additional monitoring solution.
-This helps keeping monitoring centralized.
+This helps keep monitoring centralized.
 Additionally, you can extend the access to the metrics of your services beyond cluster administrators.
 This enables developers and arbitrary users to access these metrics.

-This is based on OpenShift 4.3.
-At this time it is only a Technical Preview.
-See https://docs.openshift.com/container-platform/4.3/monitoring/monitoring-your-own-services.html
+This is based on OpenShift 4.3, which at this time is a Technical Preview.
+See https://docs.openshift.com/container-platform/4.3/monitoring/monitoring-your-own-services.html.

-## Enabling monitoring of your own services
+## Enabling Monitoring of Your Own Services

-A cluster administrator has to enable the *User Workload Monitoring* once.
+A cluster administrator has to enable the User Workload Monitoring once.

-As of OpenShift 4.3 this is be done by an update on the configmap within the project *openshift-monitorin*.
+As of OpenShift 4.3, this is done by an update on the configmap within the project openshift-monitoring.

-Make sure you are logged in as cluster-admin.
+Make sure you are logged in as cluster-admin:

 ```shell
 cat <<EOF | oc apply -f -